gromag/CommandGenie/README.md

 - Do not rely solely on the model's own explanation; do your own research if you are not sure.
 - By using CommandGenie, you accept that I am not responsible for any consequences that may result from using this tool, including but not limited to data loss, system instability, or other issues.

 I believe that even in its current state, CommandGenie can provide value to developers looking to automate their command-line tasks and increase their productivity.
-Thank you for trying out my tool, and I hope you find it useful in your work!"""
+Thank you for trying out my tool, and I hope you find it useful in your work!